WTWA: History

-The station was assigned the WTWA call letters by the Federal Communications Commission.
-The call-sign was chosen to signify communities served by the station, standing for "Washington-Thomson-Warrenton-Area".

 The station has produced such local programming as 1st National Bank News, with newscaster Lee Shepard, in 1948.
-Alumni of the station include veteran broadcaster Gary Bryan.
+Alumni of the station include veteran broadcaster Gary Bryan, later at WHTZ New York City and KRTH Los Angeles.
+Bryan started at WTWA when he was only 17 years old.

 Translators

 In addition to the main station, WTWA is relayed by an additional translator to widen its broadcast area.